-Roe were motorcycles produced by aircraft builder A. V. Roe and
+Avro motorcycles were produced by aviation pioneer and aircraft builder A. V. Roe and

 1905 A. V. Roe disliked motorcycling without weather protection and proposed